magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 Keeping this last practice in central Thailand is easy.
 The food is quite adequate, because there they put a lot of food in your bowl.
-But when you come to the north-east here, this takes on subtle nuances – here you get plain rice!
+But when you come to the north-east here, this *dhutaṅga* takes on subtle nuances – here you get plain rice!
 In these parts the tradition is to put only plain rice in the almsbowl.
 In central Thailand they give rice and other foods also, but around these parts you get only plain rice.
-This practice becomes really ascetic.
+This *dhutaṅga* practice becomes really ascetic.
 You eat only plain rice, whatever is offered afterwards you don’t accept.
 Then there is eating once a day, at one sitting, from only one bowl – when you’ve finished eating you get up from your seat and don’t eat again that day.

-These are called practices.
+These are called *dhutaṅga* practices.
 Now who will practise them?
 It’s hard these days to find people with enough commitment to practise them because they are demanding; but that is why they are so beneficial.

 What people call practice these days is not really practice.
 If you really practise it’s no easy matter.
 Most people don’t dare to really